vindimy/chef-altcointip/README.md

 ## Role

-The `altcointip` role sets some necessary attributes, such as MySQL bind address and phpMyAdmin version number, then includes the `altcointip::default` recipe that does all the work.
-The role should be used to set `altcointip` cookbook's attributes as necessary.
+The `altcointip` role sets some necessary attributes, such as MySQL bind address and phpMyAdmin version number, then includes the `altcointip::default` and `altcointip::phpmyadmin` recipes that do all the work.
+The role should be modified by *you* to set `altcointip` cookbook's attributes as necessary.
 The role should be assigned to host's runlist.